The Assumption of Mary was infallibly defined by Pope Pius XII (1876-1958 AD) as a dogma in his Encyclical Munificentissimus Deus:

 Just as Mary's Assumption is absent from the Bible, it is also entirely absent from the earliest Christian writers - many of whom discuss Mary in detail, exalt her, and extol her perpetual virginity - which was a very early Marian doctrine.
 Yet, nothing of the miracle of the Assumption.

 This cannot just be dismissed as an invalid argument from silence.
 An invalid argument from silence would be if Mary never came up in any of these writings.
 But, she did.
-Discussion of her, her holiness, her life, and her death are given, and never once is her bodily assumption mentioned.
+Discussion of her, her holiness, her life, and her death is found in abundance, and never once is her bodily assumption mentioned.

-For instance, Augustine mentions her death in passing, without feeling the need to qualify it in terms of the Assumption:
+For instance, Augustine (354-430 AD) mentions her death in passing, without feeling the need to qualify it in terms of the Assumption:

 Augustine (354-430 AD) - Tractate 8 (John 2:1-4)